lynchaj/duodyne/20 processor.TMS9995/README.md

 ## Jumper Settings
 ```
+JP3 - Enable Reset signal from TMS9918 board to go to RES_OUT on bus. closed for Stand Alone Operation, open for secondary CPU

 JP1- CPU Signal Pullups - Jumpers should be installed if this is the only CPU card in the system, otherwise leave unjumpered
-JP2 - Reset Selection - 1&2 closed for External bus Reset in 2&3 closed for CPU to assert reset to the bus
 JP4 - Jumper to enable on board LED for IDE or connect external LED for IDE Activity
 JP5 - 2&3 for power on IDE connector